EMPLOYMENT LAW NEWS

-Guest post by retired military and commercial pilot
+By Byron Edgington, retired military and commercial pilot

 Here’s an example of the convoluted nature of those rules: this (commercial) flying must “…provide for at least 10 consecutive hours of rest during the 24-hour period that precedes the planned completion time of the assignment.”
 In addition, pilots must be given “…at least 13 rest periods of at least 24 consecutive hours each in each calendar quarter.”

 Related: Meal and Rest Break Laws

 The aviation business operates on razor-thin profits margins.
 Thus the foofaraw over crew rest regulations is, at heart, a money issue.
 Aviation employers are no different than any other; they hire only enough pilots to get by.

 My experience in air medical aviation, flying a helicopter at a hospital, was instructive.
 In 1983, when I started, I was one of two pilots at the contract.
 The client hospital required that a pilot be in house 24/7.
 Sharing the duty with another pilot, and a week having 168 hours, meant he and I worked 84-hour weeks.
 The company had no interest in hiring more pilots since the contract stipulated a set amount for salaries.

 Like at a lot of other hospital contracts at that time, with all pilots working half their lives, crew rest became a point of contention between the employers, clients and FAA.
 Definitions got in the way.
 The boss said if we weren’t flying, we were “at rest,” even inside the hospital.
 The federal government said if we were inside the hospital we were on duty.
 This tennis match went on for years.

 At times, it seemed crew rest in the air med business was unregulated.
 In a turnaround, partly because of a spate of accidents in air med aviation, that industry is now one of the most highly regulated as to crew rest, working under FAR part 135.261 through 135.273, and typically, four pilots are on staff.